 “You don’t deserve to live.”

-The solution was a pair of hour-long specials, ‘Rise of the Nutters’ and ‘Spinners and Losers’ (and a shorter episode ‘Opposition Extra’).
-The first was about when the Prime Minister would resign; the second about whether his chancellor would take over leadership of the country, or end up being pre-usurped.
-Both episodes were unified by the recurring theme of who was in or out of the loop.
+The solution was a pair of hour-long specials, ‘Rise of the Nutters’ and ‘Spinners and Losers’ (plus shorter web episode ‘Opposition Extra’).
+The first was about when the Prime Minister would resign; the second about whether his chancellor would take over leadership of the country or end up being pre-usurped.
+Both episodes were unified by the theme of who was in or out of the loop.

-Together, these Specials were a masterclass in comedy plotting — both story-wise and in regards to their fiasco of politicking.
-Following the story’s climax of second- and third-guessing, presumed leadership contender Dan Miller would arrive to casually unravel it all, neatly summarising the night’s plotters for the audience via his polite good mornings: “Malcolm.” / “Dan.” / “Ben.” / “Dan.” / “Jamie.” / “Oh let’s just oil up and start fucking shall we?”
+Together, these Specials were a masterclass in comedy plotting — both structurally and in regards to their fiasco of realpolitik.
+After the story’s climax of second- and third-guessing, presumed leadership contender Dan Miller arrived to casually unravel everything, neatly summarising the night’s plotters for the audience via his polite good mornings: “Malcolm.” / “Dan.” / “Ben.” / “Dan.” / “Jamie.” / “Oh let’s just oil up and start fucking shall we?”

 The peak of the Specials, arguably the peak of the whole show, was the moment when amid all the plotting, Ben Swain MP (Justin Edwards) had to go on Newsnight with Jeremy Paxman.
-This blink-inducing shuttle crash of an interview would be described by colleagues tuning in at home as “worse than ‘Naam” and “like watching a lion rape a sheep, but in a bad way”.
-Edwards played his part so well here that it’s difficult to imagine even arch-bumbler Chris Langham in full sweaty upper-lip mode topping the performance.
+This blink-inducing, shuttle-crash of an interview would be described by colleagues tuning in at home as “worse than ’Nam” and “like watching a lion rape a sheep, but in a bad way”.
+Edwards played his part so well here it’s difficult to imagine even arch-bumbler Chris Langham in sweaty upper-lip mode topping the performance.

 “Don’t call me Nicky.”